NEAL CONAN, HOST:

 CONAN: And so you - because you're a young parent, you have to time shift to - so you can watch these lectures at a different time?

 KAYLA: Actually, a lot of my classes don't even have lectures.
 They just consist of buying books from the school and then taking the class entirely online.
 And so the discussions are actually just a forum on the class webpage.
 I've never once actually watched any type of video for a discussion for any of my classes.

 CONAN: And is this - are you getting your money's worth?

 KAYLA: I would say yes and no. Yes, because I'm getting what is considered a formal education and providing myself with an opportunity to take care of my child better.
-But the classes we've - a lot to be desired in really understanding and being able to think critically about the material.
+But the classes leave a lot to be desired in really understanding and being able to think critically about the material.

 CONAN: Well, thank - yeah, I could understand that's a problem.
 And, Andrew Ng, I assume that's something you considered as you designed your course in the first place.

 Also, you mentioned a community forum.
-And we're putting place mechanisms for students to try to raise the important issues to a professor so a professor can pay personal attention to it.
+And we're putting in place mechanisms for students to try to raise the important issues to a professor so a professor can pay personal attention to it.
 And some professors will record a weekly video in response to student questions.
 Now, it is challenging for our courses when you have, you know, 10,000 rather than 20 students to have a one-on-one relationship with students.
 But we're working hard on the technology to do that, and, I think, many students, I hope, you know, end up getting to know their professor somewhat, even though it's one professor teaching 10,000 students at the same time.